 In 2001, the population of the Fort St. John TSA was estimated at 28,250 people.
-The city of Fort St. John is the largest community in the TSA, with about 60 percent of the TSA population.
+The city of Fort St. John is the largest community in the TSA, with a population of 20,160 (2016).
 First Nations communities in the TSA include settlements at Halfway River, Blueberry River, Doig River and Kahntah.
-An additional three First Nations have declared traditional territory within the TSA: Prophet River, Assumption (from Alberta) and West Moberly.
+An additional nine First Nations have declared interests within the TSA: Fort Nelson, Kaska Dena, Tsay Keh Dene, McLeod Lake, Prophet River, Dene Tha' and Horse Lake (both from Alberta), Saulteau and West Moberly.
 The general TSA area falls within the provisions of Treaty 8.3